 Having a criminal record for cocaine possession can have a negative impact on your personal and professional life, making it difficult to get a job, a loan or housing.
 Representation by an attorney who is experienced at defending clients in cocaine possession cases will give you the best possible chance at getting the charges reduced or even dismissed, depending on the circumstances surrounding your arrest.

 The prosecutor will use every tool at their disposal to get a conviction.
 Your lawyer will have to formulate an effective defense strategy based on challenging the evidence against you.
 For instance, were your Constitutional rights violated during the arrest?
 If so, the evidence against may be thrown out of court and your case will be dismissed.

 If you are found guilty, your lawyer may be able to help you avoid jail time.
 First time offenders may qualify for alternative sentencing.
 Some programs allow first time drug offenders to attend a drug treatment program instead of being sentenced to jail time and usually include mandatory drug counseling sessions, regular drug testing and scheduled appearances before a judge.

 Get Help from a Houston Cocaine Possession Defense Attorney

 You might not know what to expect if you have been arrested for possession of cocaine in Houston, but drug crime attorney Lisa Shapiro Strauss does.
-With extensive experience as both a criminal defense attorney and DA, Lisa possesses the skills and expertise to deliver her clients the best defense possible.
-She understands that everyone makes mistakes and has dedicated her practice to defending clients who are facing life-changing criminal charges, such as cocaine possession.
+With extensive experience as both a criminal defense lawyer and DA, Lisa possesses the skills and expertise to deliver her clients the best defense possible.
+She understands that everyone makes mistakes and has dedicated her practice to defending clients who are facing life-changing drug possession charges.

-If you have been arrested for cocaine possession or drug charges in Houston, call Lisa Shapiro Strauss today at (713) 449-9922 or contact her online to schedule a free consultation.
+If you have been arrested for cocaine charges in Houston, call Lisa Shapiro Strauss today at (713) 449-9922 or contact her online to schedule a free consultation.